kmingseo/PyShortTextCategorization/README.md

 ## 📌 How to install & run

-### Download an image from a tar file
+### Download and install the docker image

 Load an image from a tar file
 ```
 docker load -i final_2023040014:v1.tar
 ```

-Check loaded imagee
+Check loaded image
 ```
 docker images
 ```